nlesc-recruit/cudawrappers/README.md

 You can include the cudawrappers library in your own projects in various ways.
 We have created a few repositories with example setups to get you started:

 1. [usage-example-git-submodules](https://github.com/nlesc-recruit/usage-example-git-submodules) Example project that uses the cudawrappers library as a dependency by using git submodules on its source tree.
+1. [usage-example-locally-installed](https://github.com/nlesc-recruit/usage-example-locally-installed) Example project that uses the cudawrappers library as a dependency by having it locally installed.
+1. [usage-example-cmake-pull](https://github.com/nlesc-recruit/usage-example-cmake-pull) Example project that uses the cudawrappers library as a dependency by having cmake pull it in from github.
 1. other example

 ## Used by